2019 Ukrainian presidential election: Second round results by region

+Italicised oblasts were only partially under Ukrainian government control; elections were held only in government-controlled areas.
+No voting took place in Crimea or Sevastopol following their annexation by Russia.

 Reactions

 Poroshenko tweeted that "a new inexperienced Ukrainian president... could be quickly returned to Russia's orbit of influence."
 Some of Zelenskyy's critics expressed concerns over his close ties with billionaire oligarch Ihor Kolomoyskyi, doubting whether Zelenskyy would be able to stand up against the country's influential oligarchs and the Russian President Vladimir Putin.

 Several European Union nations offered their congratulations and hopes of continued partnerships in the future.
 British Foreign Secretary Jeremy Hunt said that Zelenskyy "will now truly be the Servant of the People."
 Similar sentiments were expressed by Andrzej Duda, President of Poland, Donald Tusk, the President of the European Council, and NATO Secretary General Jens Stoltenberg.
 Russia's deputy foreign minister, Grigory Karasin, stated that "The new leadership now must understand and realise the hopes of its electors" in both domestic and foreign policy.

 Canada's Prime Minister Justin Trudeau congratulated Zelenskyy and thanked the Canadians among the observers overseeing the elections.
 The President of the United States, Donald Trump, called the president-elect to congratulate him and "the Ukrainian people for a peaceful [and] democratic election."

 A joint letter of congratulations was issued by both Tusk and Jean Claude Juncker, the President of the European Commission.
 The European Union (EU) leaders stated that they hoped Zelenskyy's victory would speed up the implementation of the remaining parts of the EU-Ukraine Association Agreement, including the Deep and Comprehensive Free Trade Area.